NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 ## Ensuring that no temporary output path leaks in the result

-One possible issue with the ca model is that the output paths get moved after being built, which breaks self-references.
-Hash rewriting solves this in most cases, but it is only heuristic and there is no way to truly ensure that we don't leak a self-reference (for example if a self-reference appears in a zipped file − like it's often the case for man pages or java jars, the hash-rewriting machinery won't detect it).
+One possible issue with the CA model is that the output paths get moved after being built, which breaks self-references.
+Hash rewriting solves this in most cases, but it is only a heuristic and there is no way to truly ensure that we don't leak a self-reference (for example if a self-reference appears in a zipped file − like is often the case for man pages or Java jars, the hash-rewriting machinery won't detect it).
-Having leaking self-references is annoying since
+Having leaking self-references is annoying since:

-- These self-references change each time the inputs of the derivation change, making ca useless (because the output will _always_ change when the input change)
+- These self-references change each time the inputs of the derivation change, making CA useless (because the output will _always_ change when the input change)
 - More annoyingly, these references become dangling and can cause runtime failures

 We however have a way to dectect these: If we have leaking self-references then the output will change if we artificially change its output path.
 This could be integrated in the `--check` option of `nix-store`.